How to hit a draw in golf made simple

 The best way to achieve the proper forearm rotation is to wear a wristwatch.
 The face of the watch should be turned to the inner side of the left wrist.

-So you know that the left forearm is rotating properly when you see the face of your watch during follow through.
+So you know that the left forearm is rotating properly when you see the face of your watch during follow through which is great for learning how to hit a draw in golf.

 Time to Finally Hit a Draw!